What is the Role of the Fair Work Ombudsman?

 Benefits and Responsibilities of The Fair Work Ombudsman

 - There are many benefits offered by The Fair Work Ombudsman.
-Educating individuals about fair work practices and making them aware of their rights and obligations is a key component in ensuring employers remain compliant and a benefit of The Fair Work Ombudsman.
-By educating individuals it also enables employees to become more efficient at identifying poor, unethical and illegal practises in the workplace.
+Educating fair work for employee and making them aware of their rights and obligations is a key component in ensuring employers remain compliant and a benefit of The Fair Work Ombudsman.
+By educating individuals it also enables employees to have flexible working arrangements, become more efficient at identifying poor, unethical and illegal practises in the workplace.

 - It is also their duty to provide up to date and reliable information about Australia’s workplace relation systems.
-Individuals look to the Fair Work Ombudsman as a guide and require the information to be accurate and up to date.
+Individuals look to the Fair Work Ombudsman as a guide for work system and require the information to be accurate and up to date.

-- Running campaigns and promoting the importance of workplace laws, awards and agreements in an attempt to reduce workplace issues as well as resolve issues in the workplace.
+- Running campaigns, following the national employment standards nes and promoting the importance of workplace laws, awards and agreements in an attempt to reduce workplace issues as well as resolve issues in the workplace.

 - The Fair Work Ombudsman takes on the role of enforcing workplace laws and implements penalties for any breaches of these laws.
 It is important to have a governing body enforcing these laws as it ensures employers are remaining compliant.